karlhorky/pxue.github.io/_posts/2020-12-20-estimating-hard.md

 > “The greatest shortcoming of the human race is our inability to understand the exponential function.”

 Giving accurate estimates on a new task is very hard.
-We spend a great deal of energy discussing and revising how much effort and resource it takes to get to complete a task.
+We spend a great deal of energy discussing and revising how much effort and resource it takes to complete a task.

 Many tools (Asana, Trello, Jira, Clubhouse, the list goes on) try to help measure, analyze, automate the estimation and project management process, yet non of them truly